Friday, 1 November 2013

 I read these books during my girl-power-loving schoolgirl days (as yet unchanged, only now I'm thinking about the portrayal of girl power in the media through a more modern feminist lens and perspective).

 'W.I.T.C.H' is a nice mixture of real life preteen girl anxieties and magical and mysterious worlds, with expressive artwork from the original comics.
-It explores how five girls - Will Vandom, Irma Lair, Taranee Cook, Cornelia Hale and Hay Lin (hence the acronym W.I.T.C.H.) - who are chosen to be the Guardians of the Veil separating realms - struggle with fighting evil on top of dealing with boys, families and school.
+It explores how five girls - Will Vandom, Irma Lair, Taranee Cook, Cornelia Hale and Hay Lin (hence the acronym W.I.T.C.H.) - who are chosen to be the Guardians of the Veil, a Veil separating realms - struggle with fighting evil on top of dealing with boys, families and school.
 They also fight to keep their friendship alive.
 Their relationships felt real to me, and that's what I remember most fondly about this series.

 And whenever they transform into Guardians - with powers of Heart, Water, Fire, Earth and Air - their bodies grow older; I don't remember the artwork making them look particularly sexualized, now that I look back.
 But nevertheless, I enjoyed all 26 books!